boydhacks/dameflare/README.md

 ## Payload Evasion (ek47)

 Wrap raw shellcode with environmental keying to evade AV/EDR sandbox analysis.
 The payload will only decrypt and execute on a machine where the keys match.
-Sandboxes and automated analysis environments won't run it.
 Huge shoutout to Kevin Clark (@GuhnooPlusLinux) for his awesome work!

 > [https://gitlab.com/KevinJClark/ek47](https://gitlab.com/KevinJClark/ek47)